tailix/libkernaux/README.md

 Because this library has no external dependencies, we use **autoconf** features to control behavior of the library, and packages to choose it's components.
-Configuration options also follow the [semantic versioning](https://semver.org) scheme and are split into stable and work-on-progress ones.
+Configuration options also follow the [semantic versioning](https://semver.org) scheme and are split into stable and work-in-progress ones.
 Here we cover only stable options.

 ### Non-default options